khadijehsadeghi/react-admin-dashboard/README.md

 4. Open [http://localhost:5173](http://localhost:5173) to view it in your browser.
 5. Register and Login

+## Would you mind support me?

+* Star GitHub repo
+* Create pull requests, submit bugs, suggest new features or documentation updates.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).